commercialhaskell/stack/doc/azure_ci.md

   first time around.
 See the multiple GHC section below for more information.

 Each of these configurations is ready to be used immediately.
 Steps to make them works:
-* For siple Azure configuration, copy-paste the [azure-simple](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/.azure/azure-simple.yml) file into `azure-pipelines.yml` in the root of your repository.
+* For simple Azure configuration, copy-paste the [azure-simple](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/.azure/azure-simple.yml) file into `azure-pipelines.yml` in the root of your repository.
 * For complex Azure configuration, you need to take the above four